-The Carter Center, together with the United Nations Development Program (UNDP), has supported the work of a dialogue group composed of distinguished citizens from Colombia and Ecuador to improve relations between the two countries since September 2007.
+The Carter Center, together with the United Nations Development Program supported the work of a dialogue group composed of distinguished citizens from Colombia and Ecuador to improve relations between the two countries beginning in September 2007.

 Latin America has made great strides to control river blindness, so that now — provided treatment and health education initiatives continue — permanent blindness from it no longer is a threat.
 Yet, until two decades ago, those who suffered from this painful and devastating disease had no hope for treatment.

 QUICK FACTS: COLOMBIA